 Health authorities may require your organization to capture a reason for a change when correcting fields on records associated with certain key processes.
-If configured by an Admin, Vault QMS may prompt you to provide a Reason for Change if you update one or more fields when an object record is in a particular lifecycle state.
+If configured by an Admin, QMS may prompt you to provide a Reason for Change if you update one or more fields when an object record is in a particular lifecycle state.
 Additionally, Vault may prompt you to provide a clarifying comment when you select a particular reason.

 For example, if an Internal Audit record is in the In Audit lifecycle state and a user needs to update the Starting Date field, Vault may prompt you to provide a reason for the change and comments before saving the record.